htyjers/DGTS-Inpainting/README.md

 3. Please download the pre-trained model of [Places2](https://www.dropbox.com/s/jipius8hwcr3795/places.pth?dl=0), [CelebA](https://www.dropbox.com/s/943xcupfe2f5bl3/celebA.pth?dl=0) or [PSV](https://www.dropbox.com/s/qerluzqv7fnb4e0/PSV.pth?dl=0).
 * *You can set the path of our pre-trained model in [here](https://github.com/htyjers/DGTS-Inpainting/blob/DGTS/code/test/test.py#L106) and the path of upsampling pre-trained model in [here](https://github.com/htyjers/DGTS-Inpainting/blob/DGTS/code/test/test.py#L100).*

-4. Following the previous work, the input images randomly match masks which adopted from the widely used [irregular mask dataset](https://nv-adlr.github.io/publication/partialconv-inpainting) to generate the masked images.
+4. Following the previous work, the input images randomly match masks which adopted from the widely used [irregular mask dataset](https://nv-adlr.github.io/publication/partialconv-inpainting) to generate the masked images for training and testing in our paper.